-Nicholas’ book is having an unintended affect on me.
-I’m a writer, a journalist, storyteller—and it is in these roles I am interpreting The Shallows.
-Nicholas’ research raises questions about the Web as a training place for distraction.
+Nicholas’ book has an unintended affect on me.
+I’m a writer, a journalist, storyteller—and it is in these roles I interpret The Shallows.
+Nicholas’ research raises questions about the web as a training place for distraction.
 But I see media consumption’s purpose being immersion.
 The consumer immerses in a good book or movie.
 In that context, I’m troubled by comments as distractions to the narrative, which admittedly contradicts what I wrote in the “Be a Man” post about comments adding to the narrative.
-To be clear: Comments would be just one of many distracting elements someone would see on most any Website.
+To be clear: Comments would be just one of many distracting elements someone would see on most any website.

 I’m not retreating my position, certainly not on Day 1 of the no-comments experiment.
 I have long opposed anonymous commenting.
 If you’ve got something to say, then don’t shout it from the back of the room.
 Stand in front.
 Let others see who you are.
 Don’t cowardly hide behind anonymous comments, which often are the most obnoxious ones.
 I am now questioning registered-user or moderated comments for many blogs, but not all.

 Comments and Process Journalism

 One place where comments do make sense, at least as I see them today, is when the Website encourages readers to participate in the storytelling process.
 TechCrunch practices what founder Michael Arrington calls “Process Journalism,” a concept he picked up from Jeff Jarvis.
 In summer 2009 post “Process Journalism and Original Reporting,” I explained that many TechCrunch news stories are posted incomplete—later to be extended and expanded through subsequent posts, as more information is available.
 Readers help shape the story by their comments, other interactions and tips.
 I further explained: